BendingUnit-22/homotopy-jailbreak/README.md

 ## Running H-GCG and H-AutoDAN
 Create a `models` folder in the main directory and store all models there.

-Run the appropriate bash script for a given model and method.
+Run the appropriate bash script for a given model and method, found in `h-gcg` and `h-autodan`.
 You can modify the GPU device used in the `.sh` script itself.